America's Skies Will Be Filled with Hot Air Balloons This Month

 Rapid City, South Dakota

 In 1935 aeronautical history was made in South Dakota when in a box canyon in the Black Hills Forest, the Army Air Corps and National Geographic Society launched record-breaking high-altitude manned balloon flights that reached the stratosphere.
 Every year hot air balloon pilots congregate at the bowl, now called the Stratobowl (previously it was Moonlight Valley), to celebrate this achievement.
-Spectators can watch the ten balloons float up from the rim of the bowl, or take a flight of their own for $325 per adult, lifting you above cliffs and rugged terrain.
-You’ll probably even see Mount Rushmore.
+Spectators can watch the ten balloons float up from the rim of the bowl, lifted above cliffs and rugged terrain.

 Bay Harbor, Michigan

-This is just the second year of Michigan’s Balloons over Bay Harbor (the first was in 2019), but it might be one of the coolest visuals on this list.
+This is just the third year of Michigan’s Balloons over Bay Harbor (the first was in 2019), but it might be one of the coolest visuals on this list.
 Balloons float up over Little Traverse Bay off Lake Michigan, reflecting in the still waters.
 There are daytime flights, nighttime glows on the marina lawn, and pilot and crew meet-and-greets.
-Plus a 3K fun run, and the adorably-named Bay Harbor Bow Wow, a dog show fundraiser where furry contestants win prizes for things like best dressed, best owner/dog lookalike, best trick, and best lake jump.
+Plus a 3K fun run, live music, pilot meet and greets and in a twist, balloon artists.

 St. Louis, Missouri